Security

 client-block-time = 120

-• opsiconfd:stats:client:blocked:<client ip>: Will be created when the client is blocked and contains the value "True" (Type: stirng)
+• opsiconfd:stats:client:blocked:<client ip>: Indicates if the client is blocked

 The user pcpatch

-The user 'pcpatch' is required for the opsi clients to access the CIFS depot share (opsi_depot).
+The 'pcpatch' user is needed for opsi clients to access the CIFS depot share (opsi_depot).

-• opsi-wim-capture and opsi-local-image-capture which also mount the share opsi_depot_rw as user 'pcpatch` with write access.
+• opsi-wim-capture and opsi-local-image-capture also mount opsi_depot_rw as 'pcpatch' with write access.

 invalid users = root pcpatch

-In /etc/samba/smb.conf, restrict the user 'pcpatch' to read rights by making an entry in the [global] section:
+• Alternatively, restrict 'pcpatch' to read-only in the [global] section:

 read list = pcpatch